 ODC events include the Especially for Me program series, which offers free evenings at the museum for families with children on the autism spectrum in conjunction with the Autism Alliance of MetroWest; free mornings and evenings for families of children who are deaf or experience hearing loss, offered in conjunction with the Deaf and Hard of Hearing program of Children's Hospital Boston; and free evenings for families with children with vision loss, offered with the support of Perkins School for the Blind.

-ODC is also affiliated with Acre Family Child Care in Lowell, MA, offering free educational activities for the family child care children, professional development workshops for the family child care providers, and an annual family night at The Discovery Museums.
+ODC is also affiliated with Acre Family Child Care in Lowell, MA, and has provided free educational activities for the family child care children, professional development workshops for the family child care providers, and free family nights at the Museum.

 If you are with an organization that would like to work with us around Open Door Connections, please email Alli Leake or call 978-264-4200 ext.
 128. We would love to hear from you.